 It has less distortion than the DT 55-200 but more distortion than the Minolta 70-210 f/4.
 It is slightly larger and heavier than the 100-300 APO but considerably lighter than the 70-210 F4 or the two 70-300 full-frame zooms.

 It is even sharp on stacked teleconverters.
-This lens supports the faster communication introduced with the A77 and DT 16-50 F2.8 SSM and subsequently added to the former SSM lenses in the II models.
-This allows make it to be used with the 10 FPS AF-C tracking rate of the A9 when mounted on the LA-EA3.
-It also means the focal length and aperture will not be corrected when it is used with a Kenko teleconverter.
+This lens supports the faster communication introduced with the A77 and DT 16-50 F2.8 SSM and subsequently added SSM II lenses.
+This allows for 10 FPS AF-C tracking rate on the A9 when mounted on the LA-EA3.
+It also means the focal length and aperture will not be corrected when it is used with a Kenko DGX teleconverter.

-I am quite happy with the sharpness of this lens.
-The focus plane is not as fat as the more premium zooms.
+I am very happy with the center sharpness of this lens.
+The focus plane is not as flat as the more premium zooms.
 The focal range is great for covering motorsports.
-55 mm is more useful to have than 300 mm.
+55 mm is very useful compared to the zooms that start longer.
 The frequent focus hunting at the long end is annoying.
 Highly recommended!